layervault/disk_store/README.md

 #### Reaper

 By default, DiskStore does not perform any evictions on files in the cache.
-Be careful with this, becasue it can cause your disk to fill up if left to it's own means.
+Be careful with this, because it can cause your disk to fill up if left to its own means.

 The reaper configuration includes: